-Rutgers University-Newark, Temple University, Indiana University of Pennsylvania, Dickinson College, and Penn State University are hosting a 2-week long near surface geophysics field camp at the Susquehanna Shale Hills Critical Zone Observatory in Pennsylvania for freshmen or sophomore students interested in the geosciences.
+Rutgers University-Newark, Temple University, Indiana University of Pennsylvania, Dickinson College, and Penn State University are hosting a 2-week long near surface geophysics field camp at the Susquehanna Shale Hills Critical Zone Observatory in Pennsylvania for first- or second-year undergraduate students interested in the geosciences.

 Successful applicants will be paid a $1000 stipend.
 All food and lodging are included

 The application is due by March 1st, 2019 please apply using this link.
 Successful applicants will be notified mid to late March.

 What is geophysics?